Networks

 The British Association of Planetaria is a very friendly, inspirational and supportive organisation.
 Recent projects have included production of free, high quality fulldome clips for use in presentations about British astronaut Tim Peake and about the Webb Telescope.
 There is a helpful email list, and annual conferences are held at planetariums around the UK, usually attracting about 60 attendees.
 The conferences are great fun and excellent value.
 You should come!

 My current BAP Lore-Keeper position is a new role that serves to provide long-term continuity, advising the President and council with regard to past events, protocol, and the constitution.
 I will also be collating general historical information about BAP and UK planetaria.
-Current work includes working with the BAP council on a major update of the constitution, with the purpose of clarifying and modernising it as required.
+Recently I have worked with the BAP council on a major update of the constitution.

 Federation Of Astronomical Societies (FAS)